davynoe/wireless-deauther/README.md

 # wireless-deauther
 A python script for wireless deauthentication attacks with target management.<br>

-Note: Script isn't ready for use yet, check **TODO** below for progress.

 ### Disclaimer
 This script is not intended for unauthorized use on public Wi-Fi networks.
 It is capable of malicious activity and is intended solely for educational purposes or for use with explicit permission from network owners.<br>